xprova/bisect-tau/README.md

 .ENDS mydut
 ```

+Latch spice circuits are usually part of the backend of cell libraries and can
+probably be passed to the tool with little or no modification.
+The circuit
-The sub-circuit definition (and any denpendencies) must be listed in the spice
+must be included in a wrapper spice file that (1) defines any dependencies
-circuit file `dut.cir` at the root directory.
-The file must also define the
-supply voltage and instantiate the design.
-For example:
+such as transistor models etc., (2) instantiates the design naming naming its
+ports (`reset`, `clk`, `d`, `q` and `qn`) and (3) defines the supply voltage.
+The file would therefore look something like the below:

 ```
 .param vdd_voltage 	= 1